pundarikaksha7/Adobe-Resume-Builder/README.md

 Both methods would create the pdf inside `output` folder.

 ## Testing

-Testing of the API is done by ```app.test.js``` inside  ```src``` directory, using ```Jest``` testing framework.
-It tests the API against all three templates, different datasets, invalid template IDs and invalid client credentials.
+The API testing is performed using the app.test.js file located in the src directory.
+The testing framework employed is Jest.
+This test file encompasses a comprehensive suite of tests that evaluate the API's functionality against all three templates.
+It verifies the behavior of the API with various datasets, including edge cases such as invalid template IDs and incorrect client credentials.
+Through this testing process, the API's robustness and reliability are thoroughly assessed to ensure accurate and secure resume generation.

-To test the algorithms, run the following command.
+To run tests on the algorithm, run the following command.

 ```shell
 npm test
 ```

-Important: Make sure that your client id and secret keys have been set in the console before running the tests.
+Important: Make sure that your client id and secret keys have been set in the local or global environments before running the tests.

 ## Files Structure